My31ren/My31ren.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to Dr. Mengyuan Ren's academic webpage!
 Here this page is established to record my academic path, experiences, and achievements.
 You can also have a quick access knowing me.
 My major is epidemiology and biostatistics.
 I just received my Ph.D degree in Peking University with the supervision of Dr. Bin Wang at the Institute of Reproductive and Child Health, School of Public Health, Peking University.
 During my Ph.D candidate period, I was fully trained with multi-disciplinaries including **epidemiology**, **health statistics**, and **environmental science**.
 Now I'm working as a postdoc at RSPH in Emory University with the supervision of Dr. Donghai Liang.
-My research interest includes exploring the effects and mechanisms of environmental factors on human health using **multi-omics** approaches, including but are not limited to **exposome**, and **metabolome**.
+My research interest includes exploring the effects and mechanisms of environmental factors on human health using **multi-omics** approaches, including but are not limited to **exposome**, **metagenome**, and **metabolome**.
 Recently, I focus on establishing integrated analytical framework on identifying disease-specific sensitive biomarkers among environmental exposures in mixture, we will work with collegues and collaborators on diverse exciting projects using multi-omics data to investigate how environmental exposures influcence maternal and child health outcomes through omics approaches.
 I have published **24** papers at the top international journals such as *Environ.
 Int.*, *The Innovation*,...   <a href='https://scholar.google.com/citations?user=Wk035rcAAAAJ&hl'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.